 You may also experience a low-grade fever, but this is much less common.

-If your case is diagnosed early on, you aren’t experiencing severe pain, and there’s no sign of inflammation, it’s likely that your doctor will prescribe a broad-spectrum antibiotic, which is an antibiotic that treats a wide range of bacteria.
+If your case is diagnosed early on, you aren’t experiencing severe pain, and there’s no sign of inflammation, it’s likely that your doctor will prescribe a broad-spectrum antibiotic.
+A broad-spectrum antibiotic is an antibiotic that treats a wide range of bacteria.
 It’s important to realize that this won’t heal the sinus tract, but it will give you relief from the infection and discomfort.
 Your doctor will recommend that you get a follow-up exam, regularly remove hair or shave the site, and pay particular attention to hygiene.

 Your doctor will pack the wound with sterile dressing and allow it to heal from the inside out.
-The wound usually heals within four weeks, and many patients don’t require any further treatment.
+The wound usually heals within four weeks, and many people don’t require any further treatment.

 For this type of treatment, your doctor will first give you a local anesthetic.
 They will then inject phenol, a chemical compound used as an antiseptic, into the cyst.
 This procedure may need to be repeated several times.
 Eventually, this treatment will cause the lesion to harden and close.